40. Risk management system

 Risk identification is the starting point for the risk management process, systematically recording all major risks and describing them in as much detail as possible.
 In order to conduct as complete a risk identification as possible, different approaches are used in parallel, and all classes of risk, subsidiaries, processes and systems are included.

-The risk categories of market risk, technical risk and default risk are evaluated at UNIQA by means of quantitative methods either based on the Solvency II standard approach or the partial internal model for property and casualty insurance.
+The risk categories of market risk, underwriting risk and default risk are evaluated at UNIQA by means of quantitative methods either based on the Solvency II standard approach or the partial internal model (for non-life or market risks).
 Furthermore, risk drivers are identified for the results from the standard approach, and analysed to assess whether the risk situation is adequately represented (in accordance with the Company’s Own Risk and Solvency Assessment (ORSA)).
-This results in the ECM approach adjusted to the UNIQA portfolio.
 All other classes of risk are evaluated quantitatively or qualitatively with their own risk scenarios.